machow/2025-transit-hackathon/README.md

 The Tiny Transit Hackathon is a 3 hour event focused on learning about public transit, and exploring open source transit data.
-It will take place on Tues, Feb 4th of Posit’s annual company work week.
+It will take place on **Tues, Feb 4th** of Posit’s annual company work week.
 Any Posit folks there (in-person or virtually) are welcome to join!

+Here are some key details on how it will work:

+- **Join slack channel**. we’ll coordinate in the `#2025-workweek-hackathon` channel on Posit’s workspace.
+- **Organize into teams or work alone.**
+- **Present your project**.
+We’ll set up time the week after for people to present what they did.
+(If you want, no pressure!).
+We’ll all be stuck in the same place for workweek, so you can also show off your work informally all week!

 ## Public transit data and standards